OntimizeWeb/docs/docs/components/menu/61-o-card-menu-layout.component.md

 {% include base_path %}

 The `o-card-menu-layout` component builds automatically a dashboard page based on the application menu configuration (read more about how to configure the application menu [here]({{ base_path }}/guide/appconfig/#menu-configuration){:target="_blank"}).
-It displays a [`o-card-menu-item`](#card-menu-item) component for each menu item provided on the `parent-menu-id` attribute.
-When this attribute is not configured, the component builds a [`o-card-menu-item`](#card-menu-item) for each root menu item.
+It displays a [`o-card-menu-item`](#card-menu-item) component for each menu item provided on the `parent-menu-id` attribute, that can be the identifier of a menu group or of a menu section.
+When this attribute is not configured, the component builds a [`o-card-menu-item`](#card-menu-item) for each root menu item, including the menu items contained in the menu sections.
 You can also include your own card menu items like in the example below.

 ## Example